MohitAryal/Database-for-social-media/README.md

-# Database for social media with FastAPI + PostgreSQL
+# Backend for social media with FastAPI + PostgreSQL

 A high-performance asynchronous backend API built using **FastAPI**, **SQLAlchemy (2.0 async)**, **PostgreSQL**, **Alembic**, and **Docker**.
 It supports user-generated posts, comments, likes, saves, and category-tagging — built for scalability and recommendation engine integration.